vermi5/winddcutil/README.md

 # PG32UCDM Pixel Cleaning script

 This is a windows batch script based on winddcutil that executes a pixel cleaning routine for the ASUS ROG Swift PG32UCDM.
-It has been tested on my own unit running firmware MCM103 and beta MCM104, should also work on previous versions but it's unconfirmed.
+It has been tested on a couple units running firmware MCM103, beta MCM104, and MCM 105.
+It should also work on previous versions but it's unconfirmed.

 ## Installation